Hectoraisin/tomisin-olujinmi/content/about.md

 ### Hello!
 Welcome to my personal website.

-My name is Tomisin and I am a writer.
+My name is Tomisin and I am a B2B SaaS Copywriter.
 I have worked for MakeUseOf and CNX Software, writing long-form and news articles about productivity, electronics and computer hardware, embedded technology, and artificial intelligence.
-I also love writing fiction but who doesn't.
+I write fiction occasionally and might publish a book or two in the near future.

-Apart from writing, I am a fitness enthusiast, repented gamer, and so-so programmer.
-I make up for my lack of programming ability with a can-do attitude and writing wit.
+Currently, I create thoughtful and audience-oriented content for decision makers and stakeholders in the B2B SaaS industry.
+I write newsletters, landing pages, email copy, ebooks, blog posts, articles, and whitepapers.

-I have written content for the World Wide Web for over three years now and I have been around the block enough to know what I like and what really grinds my gears.
-This is where I share my thoughts about digital technology, online marketing, and life as I see it.
+I am a fitness enthusiast, repented gamer, and so-so programmer.
+I love to tinker with software, especially open-source software, and I never cease to be amazed with what it is possible with code,

 You can connect with me on [LinkedIn](https://www.linkedin.com/in/tomisin-olujinmi/) or send me an email via the contact form below: